Healthcare Cost Assistance

 Access the care you need to thrive.

-Carewell SEIU 503 Healthcare Cost Assistance benefits were established to help Oregon homecare and personal support workers afford individual healthcare plans when they could not get coverage through other means such as Oregon Health Plan or via another employer.
+Carewell SEIU 503 Healthcare Cost Assistance benefits help make individual healthcare plans affordable for Oregon homecare and personal support workers who can’t get coverage through other means.
+Examples of other means include the Oregon Health Plan, another employer or spousal coverage.

 Important Things to Know

 - This benefit pays your net monthly premium (i.e., your premium after tax credits have been applied) for a qualifying individual plan purchased through the Marketplace or for Medicare.
 It also covers up to $6,500 in out-of-pocket medical expenses for claims covered by your qualifying individual plan or by Medicare.
 Carewell SEIU 503 Healthcare Cost Assistance benefits are not employer-sponsored or group coverage.

 Check your Eligibility